of the BIO Advisory Committee

 - Developing mechanisms to promote self-sufficiency for infrastructural resources in the biological sciences

 - The repercussions of diminishing proposal success rates

 The BIOAC discussed the efficacy of the SGER program and the promotion of risk taking by NSF in general.

 Recommendations made by some members of the BIOAC included:

-not increase award size and duration of SGERs (or increase
+- Do not increase award size and duration of SGERs (or increase only modestly).

 - Examine possible current under-utilization of the SGER program.